 Skipper is the Skipper, maritime historian, galley wench and boat whisperer.
 She also is the test pilot and conducts back-to-sea trials on all of our restorations.

 Kent has been a small craft operator for over 40 years and is an expert on Sunfish and Sailfish restorations.
 In 2013 he restored the 1953 wooden Sunfish Zip and has restored over 30 other sailboats, as well as authoring The Sunfish Owner’s Manual.
 The family also returned the 1959 Sorg Runabout Willow to the water in 2015.
-He is currently building an Arch Davis design Penobscot 14 named St. Jacques.
+In 2017 the family completed construction on a new Arch Davis design Penobscot 14 named St. Jacques.
 Other duties include trailer wrangler, moveable ballast and landing party.

 Friends of Barbashela: